They're Cheap- But Is An Inflatable Hot Tub Worth The Money?

 If you’re thinking about buying a blow up hot tub, or are just curious because they seem like fun.
 You may have some nagging questions in the back of your mind that need answering.
 After all an inflatable hot tub is relatively cheap.
-Afforfable hot tubs can be bought for around $400 and comes complete with all you need.
+Afforfable hot tubs can be bought for as little as $400 and many come complete with all you need.

 That's a cheap hot tub in my book, especially when you consider all the features that are supposedly included.
 Things like 100+ jets, intelligent water heating and filtration, with some even boasting self-inflation.

 If you’re like me then you are always skeptical at first when something appears to be "cheap".
 Sometimes cheap things don't last, or don't match your expectations.
 So what about inflatable hot tubs?

 Let's take a closer look at these very appealing consumer items.
 Hopefully by the end of this article you will be better informed and not likely to suffer any disappointment should you choose to buy one.